ku-nlp/kwja/README.md

 - seq2seq module
   - The performance on each task is the mean over all the corpora (KC, KWDLC, Fuman, and WAC).
     - \* denotes results of a single run
-  - Scores are calculated using a separate [script](https://github.com/ku-nlp/kwja/blob/main/scripts/view_seq2seq_results.py) from the char and word modules.
+  - Scores are calculated using a separate [script](https://github.com/ku-nlp/kwja/blob/main/scripts/view_seq2seq_results.py) from the character and word modules.

 <table>
   <thead>